-Get our weekly newsletter that 259K+ startup teams read
+Get our weekly newsletter that 305K+ startup teams read

 Why NFX Invested in Centivax: The TechBio Platform Developing Universal Vaccines

-This is no more apparent than with the seasonal influenza.
+We see this every year during flu season.
 Each year, we have to make an educated guess at which versions of the flu will become most rampant, and develop vaccines to combat them.
 Even then, our vaccines are only 10% effective in some years, and the virus claims an estimated 294,000 and 518,000 deaths each year globally.

-That technology is universal vaccines, and the company leading that charge is Centivax.
 Centivax is a platform that allows us to develop universal vaccines by targeting parts of a pathogen that are broadly conserved – in other words, pieces that remain very similar as new variants evolve.
 That allows us to develop vaccines that work against all current, and potentially, future, strains of that pathogen.
-They’re starting with the flu and COVID-19, but can ultimately leverage their platform for much more.

 Rarely do we come across a startup that has the potential to save millions of lives, if not more.
 Centivax is one of those startups.

 Despite these successes, the virus continues to mutate to overcome our vaccine efforts, leading to a game of whack-a-mole where we’re constantly surveilling for new strains, and quickly developing new vaccine formulas to fight them.
+This same fight is playing out across many infectious diseases including the seasonal flu, HIV, and others.

 Once identified, Centivax can develop a vaccine that teaches the body to spot this calling card forever.
 No matter how the virus mutates, the body will recognize the disease and arm itself against it.